 COMMENTARY

 Manufacturers should design the ISS for current production (with aircraft installation and configuration changes), future derivative, or new aircraft architectures.
-Analog interfaces should not be used.

 The intent of this document is to maximize the functional integration of similar surveillance systems.
 To the extent practical, manufacturers should envisage growth provisions for integrated surveillance processing functions.

 Relationship to Other Documents

-This document conforms to ARINC Report 660A recommendations for the Integrated Surveillance System (ISS).
-Many functions included in the ISS are presently defined in existing standards, for example CAS (ARINC 735), Transponder (ARINC 718A), TAWS (ARINC 762), ADS-B OUT (ARINC 718A-3), ADS-B IN (ARINC 735).
+This document conforms to ARINC Report 660A recommendations for the Second Generation Integrated Surveillance System (2G ISS).
+Many functions included in the 2G ISS are presently defined in existing standards, for example ACAS (ARINC 735C), Transponder (ARINC 718A), TAWS (ARINC 762), ADS-B OUT (ARINC 718A-3), ADS-B IN (ARINC 735C), and DME (ARINC 709-8).
 Where practical, this document will define functions by referencing pertinent ARINC documents.

+Relationship to ARINC Characteristic 768

+This document represents a generational step of technology for traffic and terrain surveillance compared to the original ISS defined by ARINC Characteristic 768.
+This document was written to retain significant structural alignment with the original ISS standard.
+Section headers are retained for familiarity and comparison of ISS and 2G ISS.

+The term “2G ISS” refers to functions and capabilities unique to ARINC 768A.

+The term “ISS” refers to function and capabilities expected to be found in all ISS-equipped aircraft.

 System Description

-The ISS may be implemented configuration s.
-Each configuration contains various combinations of surveillance functions.
-The primary objective is to maintain maximum commonality between different configurations.

-Table 1-1 – Functional Configuration
+The 2G ISS may be implemented by the following configuration which includes the following 2G ISS functions:

+ACAS (ACAS-Xa and/or ACAS-Xo)

+ATCRBS/Mode-S

+TAWS/RWS

+ADS-B OUT

+ADS-B/TIS-B/ADS-R IN

+DME

+Alternates of this configuration can be achieved through software configurations.